As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 If you have permission from the property owner, you can pan for gold on private lands.
 Be sure to obtain written consent and abide by the property owner’s rules or restrictions.

 To ensure that you are prospecting legally, constantly research the area where you plan to pan for gold and familiarize yourself with the relevant rules and regulations.
-Additionally, respect the environment and other users of public lands, and always practice Leave No Trace principles.
+Additionally, I respect the environment and other users of public lands, and I always practice Leave No Trace principles.

-TIP: Gold panning is legal in the U.S. however, you must remember that every state has gold panning laws.
+TIP: Gold panning is legal in the U.S.; however, you must remember that every state has gold panning laws.
 Find out the complete guide on gold panning law in the article below:

 Complete Guide: Is Gold Panning Legal & Where Can You Pan?